 This prospectus is part of a registration statement on Form S-1 that we filed with the Securities and Exchange Commission (the "SEC") using the "shelf" registration process.
 Under the shelf registration process, the Selling Holders may, from time to time, sell the securities offered by them described in this prospectus through any means described in the section of this prospectus entitled "Plan of Distribution."
 We will not receive any proceeds from the sale by such Selling Holders of the securities offered by them as described in this prospectus.
-This prospectus also relates to the issuance by us of the shares of Common Stock issuable upon the exercise of any of the Private Placement Warrants and the Legacy Holder Warrants.
-We will receive proceeds from any exercise of the Private Placement Warrants or Legacy Holder Warrants for cash.
-We believe the likelihood that Private Placement Warrant holders and Legacy Holder Warrant holders will exercise their warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our shares of Common Stock.
-If the trading price for our shares of Common Stock is less than the exercise price of a Private Placement Warrant holder's or Legacy Holder Warrant holder's Private Placement Warrants or Legacy Holder Warrants (\$11.50 per share), we believe Private Placement Warrant holders and the Legacy Holder Warrant holders will be unlikely to cash exercise their Private Placement Warrants, resulting in little or no cash proceeds to us.
+This prospectus also relates to the issuance by us of the shares of Common Stock issuable upon the exercise of any of the Private Placement Warrants.
+We will receive proceeds from any exercise of the Private Placement Warrants for cash.
+We believe the likelihood that Private Placement Warrant holders will exercise their warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our shares of Common Stock.
+If the trading price for our shares of Common Stock is less than the exercise price of a Private Placement Warrant holder's Private Placement Warrants (\$11.50 per share), we believe Private Placement Warrants holders will be unlikely to cash exercise their Private Placement Warrants, resulting in little or no cash proceeds to us.